 Peri Sanechiaro is a first-year Master's student in English Studies.
 She is also pursuing a Graduate Certificate in Feminist Studies.
 Peri received her Bachelor's degree in English Teaching and Women's Studies with a minor in Spanish from UNH in 2019.
 She is interested in women's literature and representation in curriculum.
 When Peri is not in school, she works for Girls Inc.'s Young Women's Leadership Academy teaching young women how to problem-solve and critical leadership skills.
 Her favorite book is The Handmaid's Tale by Margaret Atwood.

-Emily graduated from the University of Nebraska at Kearney in 2018 with a BAE double major in English and Spanish Secondary Education with a minor in International Studies.
-During her undergraduate career, she enjoyed literature-based research involving Shakespeare’s tragedies and the television series Game of Thrones.
-Now, she is excited to pursue a different track with English: Language and Linguistics at UNH.
-She grew up on a farm in Nebraska near the small-town of Lindsay, but enjoys travelling the world as much as she can as well as finding new favorite coffee shops along the way.
+Emily graduated summa cum laude from the University of Nebraska at Kearney in 2019 with a BAE in English and Spanish 7-12 Education with a minor in International Studies.
+Her research interests include TESOL, language on the internet, and contact linguistics.
+However, she will still gladly chat with anyone about her previous research with Shakespeare’s tetralogies and Game of Thrones.
+She grew up on a farm in Nebraska, but enjoys travelling the world as much as she can as well as finding new favorite coffee shops along the way.

 Rachel graduated from the State University of New York at Oswego with a degree in creative writing and biology.
 She is a third-year MFA candidate at the University of New Hampshire.
 Originally from upstate New York, Rachel enjoys painting and cooking in her free time.
 Her favorite animals include but are not limited to: wolves, cows, and red pandas.
 Her favorite author at the moment is Carmen Maria Machado.